Daveography/soda-node/README.md

 * This is a work in progress, watch this repository for updates.
 * Context/Resource creation is subject to change in future releases.
 * Fluent querying only currently does AND queries; OR coming soon.
-* Support for additional column datatypes is coming.
+* Support for additional column datatypes and functions are coming.
 * Support for additional operators is coming.

 ## License